CSchoel/arbitrary-but-fixed/_drafts/ai-explained-financial-prediction.md

 Steps:

-1. For all histories in the database, calculate the Euclidean distance between that history and the query.
+1. For all histories in the database, calculate the sum of absolute differences between that history and the query.
-2. Find the database entry with the smallest distance.
+2. Find the database entry with the smallest sum of differences.
 3. Output the fourth-week value attached to this database entry.

 Again, we have successfully converted the human task "Find the share price that this stock will have next week." into a set of instructions that can be automatically performed by a computer.
-While you will definitely not get rich quick with this particular algorithm, real trading algorithms do follow the same principle to get as much information out of existing historical data in order to predict share values in the future—and they are as susceptible to unforeseen patterns that do not appear in their dataset.
+While you will definitely not get rich quick with this particular algorithm, real trading algorithms do follow the same principle to get as much information out of existing historical data in order to predict share values in the future—and they are as susceptible to unforeseen patterns that do not appear in their database.

-If you imagine a much more sophisticated algorithm than this one running on years and years of data from thousands of stocks, maybe also analyzing twitter statements about the companies and the behavior of other traders and then making sub-second decisions, it is easy to see why high-frequency trading is so effective at making the rich even richer and why people who do not have access to these algorithms tend to lose out in comparison.
+If you imagine a much more sophisticated algorithm than this one running on years and years of data from thousands of stocks, maybe also analyzing the behavior of other traders and then making sub-second decisions, it is easy to see why high-frequency trading is so effective at making the rich even richer and why people who do not have access to these tools tend to lose out in comparison.

+To paint a less bleak picture, we have unlocked a whole new class of problems that we can now tackle with our AI approach, namely all problems that require us to predict a numeric value that depends on a list of other numeric values.
+This general task is called [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis), and it can also, for example, be used to predict crop yield in agriculture or the effect of medication on blood pressure based on patient-specific data.

 ## Beyond one week